 services and community-based programs

-Bobby (Robert) Hand is a licensed physical therapist currently serving as the clinical leader of the Parkinson’s disease program at Sheltering Arms Rehabilitation in Richmond, VA.
-He is a board-certified clinical specialist in neurologic physical therapy and multiple sclerosis certified specialist.
+Bobby (Robert) Hand is a licensed physical therapist currently serving at the Movement Disorder Program Coordinator at Virginia Commonwealth University Health System in Richmond, VA.
+He is a board-certified clinical specialist in neurologic physical therapy as well as a multiple sclerosis certified specialist.
 He is a member of the American Physical Therapy Association and International Parkinson and Movement Disorder Society.
-He was the recipient of the 2018 APTA Academy of Neurology Early Career Professional Award and 2018 APTA ANPT Degenerative Disease Special Interest Group Volunteer Award.
-Starting in 2018, he will serve as a clinical facilitator for the Parkinson’s Disease Self-Efficacy Learning Forum (PDSELF).
-In addition to clinical roles, he has organized successful patient, caregiver, and healthcare professional education events with CurePSP.
+He was the recipient of the 2018 APTA Academy of Neurology Early Career Professional Award and DDSIG Volunteer Award.
+He continues to lead the Richmond, VA cohort of the Parkinson's Disease Self-Efficacy Learning Forum (PDSELF) and actively organize community events with CurePSP and Power Over Parkinson's.

 MedStar Washington Hospital Center